 February 2009: Children with Hernia

-I talked to John Meehan, MD, FACS, attending surgeon at Seattle Children's and associate professor of surgery at the University of Washington, about hernias.
-Dr. Meehan is co-director of robotic surgery at Children's.
+I talked to John Meehan, MD, FACS, attending surgeon at Seattle Children's Hospital and associate professor of surgery at the University of Washington, about hernias.
+Dr. Meehan is co-director of robotic surgery at Seattle Children's.
 He received his MD from the University of Iowa and is an avid Hawkeye.
 That was followed by residencies at the University of Alabama, Birmingham, fellowships in pediatric trauma and critical care at Children's Mercy in Kansas City and a pediatric surgery fellowship at USC.
 He returned to his alma mater, joined the faculty at the University of Iowa, was very involved with robotic surgery and has been at Seattle Children's for a year.

 Q: Let's begin with a bit about the embryology of inguinal hernias, John.